-The isothermal DSC measurements exhibit "an incubation time", t{inc} , during which no observable transformation occurs.
-The temperature dependence of t{inc} can be described as an activated process with an energy near that for the phase transformation; this is often observed in studies of crystallization [17].
+The isothermal DSC measurements exhibit 'an incubation time', t{inc} , during which no observable transformation occurs.
+The temperature dependence of t{inc} can be described as an activated process with an energy near that for the phase transformation; this is often observed in studies of crystallization quoted in literature [19].

-The DSC traces for a series of temperatures were integrated to yield plots of $\ln[-\ln(1 - A(t)/A)]$ versus $\ln(t - t{inc})$ which are shown in Fig. 2.
-Reasonably good straight lines are obtained; the n values determined from Fig. 2 and given in Table 1 for different temperatures range from 1.62 to 1.73 with a mean value of 1.67.
-The deviation from linearity at long times may reflect break-down of the theory for x(t) at the end of the transformation.
+The DSC traces for a series of temperatures were integrated to yield plots of $\ln[-\ln(1 - A(t)/A)]$ vs. $\ln(t - t{inc})$ which are shown in Fig. 2.
+Reasonably good straight lines are obtained; the n values determined from Fig. 2, and given in Table 1 for different temperatures range from 1.99 to 2.60 with a mean